-Materials for the libraries will be acquired consistent with all applicable laws and board policy, "Instructional Materials Selection."
-The district shall provide access to all parents and guardians of students enrolled in the district an online catalog of all books available to students in the school libraries.
+Materials for the libraries will be acquired according to board policy, "Instructional Materials Selection."
+The district may provide access to all parents and guardians of students enrolled in the district an online catalog of all books available to students in the school libraries.
 This access will be displayed on the school district's website.
 Any challenges to library materials will be handled following the process for handling challenges to instructional and library materials as established in board policy.